A cloudy and chilly morning with nary any sunlight.

 Not long after, a young man came through the door into his room.

-The little boy from their first encounter all those years ago had nearly doubled in size.
+The young boy from their first encounter all those years ago had nearly doubled in size.
 A single glance at the unassuming young man, and his marble arm quivered under his robe as if remembering the fear the child had induced.

 “Headmaster.”
 The boy gave a respectful bow.